RobbieMcKinstry/three-little-words/three_little_words.md

 > What's in a name?
 That which we call a rose by any other name would smell as sweet.
 So Romeo would were he not Romeo called.

 A name is just a pointer\*.
 It's a reference to an unseen thing.
-The name of a thing summonrs it.
+The name of a thing summons it.
 When we use a thing's name, we conjure within ourselves its memory.
 In this way, a name is a summary of an entity.

-How then do we summarize other things?
+How do we summarize other things?

 0. [abstract things](http://mathworld.wolfram.com/TaylorSeries.html)
 1. [intangibles](https://www.cliffsnotes.com/)